raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Hi, I'm Raymond ZHAO Wenlong, a Computer Engineer & Scientist.
 <br>

-I like problem solving, reading, and knowledge sharing.
+I like problem solving, and reading.
 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
 You can also find me on [Twitter](https://twitter.com/_muyun) or [Github](https://github.com/muyun).
 <br> <br>

-I am an active learner.
-Outside of Technology & Philosophy world, I also like Nature, self-improvement, and product & service NOW.
+Outside of Technology & Philosophy world, I also like Nature, self-improvement, product & service, and art NOW.
 <br> <br>

 I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S. A. (Nokia Corporation now).